Closing Costs for the buyer

 Some states tax home purchases and refinances — any transfer of real estate from one owner or mortgage company to another.
 The cost can be substantial.
 Some areas require a percentage of the new loan amount or the home price.

 Prepaid items are costs associated with owning your home that lenders require you to pay in advance.
 These are not really closing costs — you have to pay for these items when you own a home and they’re not tied to your mortgage per se.
-For example, lenders collect one year of homeowners insurance premiums upfront to guarantee the home is insured.
+For example, lenders collect 1 year of homeowners insurance premiums upfront to guarantee the home is insured.

 Homeowners insurance ($400-$1,000+)

 Lenders need proof that your home is insured for as long as you hold a mortgage loan with an adequate homeowners insurance policy (also known as hazard or fire insurance).
-In general, lenders collect at least one year’s premium at loan closing and pay the insurance company.
+In general, lenders collect at least 1 year’s premium at loan closing and pay the insurance company.
 The amount of this fee depends on the value of your home, the amount of insurance coverage, and the yearly premium.

 Flood insurance ($300-$1,000+)